Kbushu/RepData_PeerAssessment1/PA1_template.md

 There are 2304 missing values, which is a small proportion (4.4%) of the data.

-The missing data would be filled with the **median of 10765 steps.**
+The missing data would be filled with the average value of the 5-minute interval.

 ```r